 So you start on the treadmill, switch to the mat, go back to the treadmill and then finish on the mat.

 The other takeaway from the treadmill section is that you don't spend the entire time running.
 Part of it is sprinting for your life, yes, but the other part is pushing the specially designed treadmill manually at an incline.
 While from a breathing point of view it is less intense than sprinting, you can really feel the movement in your muscles.
 Plus, it gives you a moment to breathe before you move on to the rig.

 The rig part focuses on body weight and weighted movements—ranging from compound moves like squats to sit-ups.
 I won't lie—it's tough, especially after you've exhausted yourself by pushing uphill on a treadmill.

 My main takeaway from this workout?
 I've tried and tested other treadmill-based classes and immediately dismissed them, but this one is for me.
 Yes, I pushed myself and felt tired, but on reflection, I really relished those uphill incline moments.
 Plus, I left feeling absolutely incredible, and that high lasted pretty much all day (yet another bonus of a morning workout).

-Now, if you're like me and think that getting a new gym kit makes working out that much easier, then you'll be happy to discover my new favourite workout pieces below.
+Now, if you're like me and think that getting a new gym kit makes working out that much easier, then you'll be happy to discover my new favorite workout pieces below.

-What are your favourite gym classes?
+What are your favorite gym classes?
 Come and tell us in The British Beauty Line.